jeyabalajis/aws-certified-sa-pro-notes/docs/disaster_recovery/disaster_recovery.md

 ## Multi-site Active/Active

 - A write global strategy routes all writes to a single Region.
-In case of failure of that Region, another Region would be promoted to accept writes.
-Aurora global database is a good fit for write global, as it supports synchronization with read-replicas across Regions, and you can promote one of the secondary Regions to take read/write responsibilities in less than one minute.
+In case of failure of that Region, another Region would be promoted to accept writes. **Aurora global database** is a good fit for write global, as it supports synchronization with read-replicas across Regions, and **you can promote one of the secondary Regions to take read/write responsibilities in less than one minute**.
 Aurora also supports write forwarding, which lets secondary clusters in an Aurora global database forward SQL statements that perform write operations to the primary cluster.
 - A write local strategy routes writes to the closest Region (just like reads).
 Amazon DynamoDB global